Parquery/icontract/docs/source/usage.rst

             ...
         icontract.errors.ViolationError: File <doctest usage.rst[40]>, line 1 in <module>:
         self.x > 0:
-        self was instance of B
+        self was an instance of B
         self.x was -1

         # Break the child's invariant